Customize the work tracking web form

 Feature availability: This topic applies to customizations you can make when you use the Hosted XML process model, or you've update your application-tier server to Team Foundation Server 2017 or later version (which uses the On-premises XML process model).
 For the Inheritance process model, see Customize a process.

 For an overview of process models, see Customize your work tracking experience.

-Prior to customizing the web form, your account administrator must have enabled the new form for your account on VSTS and TFS.
+Prior to customizing the web form, your administrator must have enabled the new form.

 You customize transformed WITs in much the same way as you have previously.
 The path is slightly different depending on your platform and previous customization choices.